 REAR BIN BAG - These are brilliant things, honestly.
 Cans, bottles, plastics, boxes - it all went in here.
 But, I would never buy a cheap one again.
 As soon as it got slightly heavy it sagged and was pretty much ruined after a week.
 We’ll be buying a good quality one with sturdier straps for our next trip.

 SCRAP BIN - Again, another thing I would take again, but I would pack a much smaller one.
 Having the scraps in an air-tight bin we could hose out at a safe spot (rather than throwing them in the bush to attract crocs and god-knows-what-else) was great.
-I think at the time we had been restricted by what was in stock and ended up with something to the tune of 10L, but a 2L bin would have been plenty.

 What tools & spare parts we took